poseidon-network/qlauncher-linux/README.md

 # Linux & Docker versions supported by QLauncher
 ### Linux
-* Ubuntu 18.04.4 (Build on server)
+* Ubuntu Server Edition 18.04.4
 * CentOS 8
 * RHEL 8

 ### Docker
 * Docker Version 19.03.6

+#### Notice
-🙅🏽Notice : Linux installed as a Docker container is not supported
+🙅🏽 Linux installed as a Docker container is not supported

 # How QLauncher Works
 ### Features